Nilusink/Fridrich/README.md

 # Fridrich
-Fridrich is a project by 3 stupid guys who were bored so they created a programm on wich they can vote whom of them is the gayest.
+Fridrich is a project by 3 stupid guys who were bored so they created a program on which they can vote who of them is the gayest.
-It mainly consist of three parts:
+It mainly consists of three parts:
 * Fridrich Server
 * Fridrich Backend
 * Fridrich Dashboard
 <br><br><br>
 ## Fridrich Server
 The Server is run on a Raspberry-Pi model 3b+ connected to the local network.
-It saves alle the data in files and accepts requests, handels events like the 0 o'clock vote and some other "cool" stuff.
+It saves all the data in files and accepts requests, handles events like the 0 o'clock vote and some other "cool" stuff.
 The basic File Layout for the Server should look like this:
 <pre>
 |
 |---♦ data